This post may contain affiliate links, click here to learn more.

-They are facultative anaerobic bacteria brackish rivers and coastal waters.
+They are facultative anaerobic bacteria that reside in brackish rivers and coastal waters.
 Especially in sea organisms, such as crustaceans, planktons, and protozoa.
 Vibrio Cholerae is motile with the use of their single polar flagellum.
-(1)

 Of its biochemical properties, VC is oxidase-positive, which is important as it differentiates it from the related Enterobacteriaceae.
 They possess both O and H antigens, however, only the O antigens are useful for distinguishing between serogroups.